 Example: A car manufacturer reduces the number of its C-parts suppliers from 250 to 50 core suppliers within 18 months through a new supplier strategy, achieving cost savings of 15% while improving delivery quality by 30% at the same time.

 A supplier strategy is a structured concept that defines how a company interacts with its suppliers in order to achieve optimal procurement results.
-It encompasses the selection, development and maintenance of supplier relationships with the aim of reducing costs, improving quality and minimizing risks.
+It encompasses supplier selection, development and maintenance of supplier relationships with the aim of reducing costs, improving quality and minimizing risk management.
 Through a targeted strategy, companies can increase their competitiveness and build sustainable partnerships.

 In modern purchasing, the supplier strategy is essential for the success of the procurement process.
 It makes it possible to manage cooperation with suppliers in a targeted manner and generate competitive advantages.
 With an effective strategy, buyers can reduce costs, promote innovation and improve the quality of purchased goods and services.